tomekmatuszewski/Django_Bookstore/readme.md

 Project created in Django

-    with :whale: Docker :whale: (go to Bookstrore directory in Terminal):
+    run with Docker (go to Bookstrore directory in Terminal):

     - docker-compose build
     - docker-compose up